 SARSVL Service Delivery Volunteers deliver our Helpline and Counselling servicers and help administer the day to day running of the services at our Centre in Leeds.

 Helpline Volunteers answer calls and help administer the day to day running of the helpline.
 The main activity is answering calls, e-mails, text messages and conducting face to face support for women who have suffered any form of sexual abuse.
-WE ARE RECRUITING FOR HELPINE VOLUNTEERS TO BEGIN TRAINING AUTUMN 2017 – please click here for more information and to apply.
+All our helpline volunteers undertake a comprehensive in house training programme covering listening skills and knowledge around aspects of sexual violence.

 SARSVL’s Counselling Service offers specialist therapeutic work to women who have experienced sexual violence at any point in their lives.
 SARSVL’s Counselling Service welcomes to all kinds of women including: LGBTQIA, BME, non-binary, women with disabilities, refugee and asylum seeking women.

 We have vacancies for experienced and qualified practitioners who could offer individual counselling to this client group.
 Successful applicants have a unique professional opportunity to influence the development of a Counselling Service, alongside their caseload.

 - To see 3 clients weekly at our Leeds city centre premises for a minimum of 18 months.